Memorandum D11-8-5: Conditional Relief Tariff Items

 18. In those cases, the CBSA allows importers to claim the conditional relief at the time of accounting provided that:

-- (a) the goods are described in the tariff item
+- the goods are described in the tariff item

-- (b) the goods are capable of meeting the conditions of relief; and
+- the goods are capable of meeting the conditions of relief; and

-- (c) the importer has a reasonable expectation that the conditions of relief will be met.
+- the importer has a reasonable expectation that the conditions of relief will be met.

-19. In the example cited in paragraph 7 above, a manufacturer does not have a reasonable expectation at time of importation that the conditions of relief will be met if they import palm oil for making candles.
+19. In the example cited in paragraph 7 above, a manufacturer does not have a reasonable expectation at time of importation that the conditions of relief will be met if they import fish-liver oil for dog food.

-20. However, if that importer also manufactures margarine or shortening, or distributes palm oil to manufacturers of margarine or shortening, they would have a reasonable expectation that palm oil imported for those purposes would be used in a qualifying manner.
+20. However, if that importer also manufactures medicaments, or distributes fish-liver oil to manufacturers of medicaments, they would have a reasonable expectation that fish-liver oil imported for those purposes would be used in a qualifying manner.

 21. As another example, an importer of automotive paint that has a purchase order or supply contract with a manufacturer of automobiles may, at the time of importation, claim the benefits of tariff item 9959.00.00 that provides, in part, for "Materials of Section III, VI, VII, XI, XIII, XIV or XV… for use in the manufacture of… passenger automobiles…".